mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 <a href="https://www.mnzencenter.org/uploads/2/9/5/8/29581455/dk19840321a.mp3" target="_blank">Listen to Part 1 of this talk on mnzencenter.org</a>
 </p>

-There are four kinds of mindfulness as one of the traditional Buddhist practices.
+**Katagiri Roshi**: There are four kinds of mindfulness as one of the traditional Buddhist practices.
 The four kinds of mindfulness are:

 - Contemplation of the body as impure.
 - Contemplation of feeling as suffering.